cbarreholm/rpi_pub/README.md

 * Kernel Scheduler change from deadline to kyber and with Persistence

 ## OS Services Setups
+* Auto Update
+   * Automatic updates.
+Warning!
+Updates may break the system.
 * SSH
    * SSH Security Hardening
 * RSYSLOG